Buddy Teachers

 It’s language arts time in Mr. Jeffrey’s third grade class.
 The children have settled into their writing assignments.
 Mr. Jeffrey is working with a small group when he notices Lucia across the room distracting her neighbors with chatter.

 “Lucia, do your work and let others do theirs,” he says in an even voice.
-Lucia quiets down, but a moment later takes out some fingernail polish, starts doing her nails, and offers to do her neighbors’.
-“Lucia, time-out,” Mr. Jeffrey says calmly and firmly.
+While Lucia initially quiets down, a few moments later she takes out some fingernail polish, starts doing her nails, and offers to do her neighbors’.
+“Lucia, time-out,” Mr. Jeffrey says in a calm and firm tone.
 Lucia goes to the time-out area but protests angrily.
 While in time-out, she bangs her feet loudly against a nearby bookcase, mutters insults about the teacher, and tries to catch her classmates’ eyes.
 After a minute or two of this, Mr. Jeffrey says to another student, “James, go tell Ms. Daniels that we need her.”
 James quietly leaves the room, returning shortly with Ms. Daniels.

 Upon Ms. Daniels’s arrival, Mr. Jeffrey says to Lucia, “You need to go with Ms. Daniels now.”
 Wordlessly, Ms. Daniels escorts Lucia to her own classroom for a time-out there while Mr. Jeffrey continues working with the class.

-Mr. Jeffrey and Ms. Daniels are buddy teachers, a pair of teachers in nearby rooms who have agreed to lend each other a hand with time-out, a nonpunitive strategy for helping children regain their self-control.
+Buddy teachers, like Mr. Jeffrey and Ms. Daniels, are a pair of teachers in nearby rooms who have agreed to lend each other a hand with time-out, a nonpunitive strategy for helping children regain their self-control.
 In most cases, time-out takes place in the children’s own classroom: A child who is not following the rules is calmly and matter-of-factly asked to go to a designated spot in the room for a minute or more to refocus before returning to the group.
-(To read about the positive use of time-out in the Responsive Classroom approach, see “Positive Time-Out“.)
 But for those times when a student refuses to go to time-out, continues to act out while there, or resumes disruptive behavior upon returning to the group, teachers need a simple and effective way to handle the situation.
 Buddy teacher time-out is one such method.

-“Buddy teacher time-out can stop a negative cycle of behavior,” says Gail Sperling, first and third grade teacher at Yavneh Day School in Cincinnati, Ohio.
+“Buddy teacher time-out can stop a negative cycle of behavior,” says first grade teacher Gail Sperling.
 “Some children continue to be stimulated by the other students in the room when they’re in time-out, even if the teacher has taught children to focus only on themselves during this time,” she says.
 “A change of scenery can help those children settle down.”
 Other children might continue to act out with regular time-out as a way of testing the system.
 In these cases, says Gail, buddy teacher time-out shows them that the expectations for behavior are firm.

 Another important benefit of buddy teacher time-out is that it allows the teacher to continue working with the class.
 With the buddy teacher taking care of the child for the moment, the teacher can continue with the lesson as planned.
 This shows the child and the rest of the class that disruptive behavior isn’t going to derail the class’s work.